amirunis/macUNIS/README.md

 - RAM usage percentage
 - Ethernet.
 Checks if ethernet cable is connected.
 Full circle indicates yes, hollow circle indicates no.
 - You may toggle any of the above to not show in menu bar
+- This works on macOS devices with Intel & M chips.
 <br>
 <br>

 _INSTALLATION:_

-- This works on macOS devices with Intel & M-chips.
 - Download the .dmg file
 - Open it
 - Copy the .app package into your mac's Applications directory